Course Catalog » Course Listing for Clinical Pharmacy

 Instructor(s): J. Cocohoba Prerequisite(s): None

-The APCS course trains students to care for patients by advancing skills in three areas: hands-on (e.g. immunizations), communication, and critical thinking skills.
+The APCS course trains students to care for patients by advancing skills in three areas: hands-on (e.g., immunizations), communication, and critical thinking skills.
 Activities incorporate self-reflection and are designed to uphold principles of DEI.
-CP172 trains students to conduct a respiratory physical exam, demonstrate pulmonary device use, and provide counseling on respiratory conditions.
+This course trains students to conduct a respiratory physical exam, demonstrate pulmonary device use, and provide counseling on respiratory conditions.
 Students are evaluated through direct observation in skills sessions and an OSCE.

 173 Applied Patient Care Skills IV (1 units) Spring